 Update on DACA program following 5th U.S. Circuit Court of Appeals decision

-A Texas-based federal judge has ruled the Obama-era Deferred Action for Childhood Arrivals program illegal for the second time.
-The decision, however, keeps in place the status quo, which allows those already enrolled in DACA to both keep and renew their status.
+On Wednesday, the 5th U.S. Circuit Court of Appeals affirmed a 2021 decision by a Texas federal judge ruling the original Deferred Action for Childhood Arrivals program unlawful.
+However, the decision continues in place the status quo, which allows those already enrolled in DACA to renew their status.